ZhuangLab/storm-analysis/storm_analysis/sCMOS/README.txt

 dax_to_calib_format - Convert a dax file into a format that can be input into the camera_calibration program.
 Note that this is not the most efficient way to calibrate your camera.

-find_peaks - This does the actual peak finding.
-It is pretty similar to the file of the same name in the 3D-DAOSTORM directory.

 reslice_calibration - If your camera calibration data (as output by the the camera_calibration program) covers a larger area of the chip than